viennacl/pyviennacl-dev/doc/pycore.rst

 .. module:: pyviennacl.pycore

-The :module:`pycore` submodule contains PyViennaCL's core functionality, including types for representing and manipulating scalars, vectors and matrices on the host and compute device, with a variety of numerical data types (equivalent to the NumPy concept of
+The :mod:`pycore` submodule contains PyViennaCL's core functionality, including types for representing and manipulating scalars, vectors and matrices on the host and compute device, with a variety of numerical data types (equivalent to the NumPy concept of